theory/justatheory/content/post/postgres/extension-preloading.md

 preloading, the documentation should say so explicitly, and explain why.
 For examples of wording, see [pg_stat_statements], [sepgsql], and [auth_delay].

-Beyond these limited cases, any other libraries can be added to [`shared_preload_libraries`] for efficiency purposes.
-Since shared preload libraries are loaded into every server process --- even if that process never uses the library --- preloading is recommended only for libraries used in most sessions.
+Beyond these limited cases, any other shared libraries can be added to [`shared_preload_libraries`] for efficiency purposes.
+Since Postgres loads preload libraries into every server process --- even if that process never uses the library --- preloading is recommended only for libraries used in most sessions.
 In such cases there can be a significant performance benefit in reduced connection time and --- since preloaded extensions are shared across processes and benefit from [COW] --- memory allocation.

-As an extension author, it would be kind to DBAs to document this optimization, and to describe the circumstances under which they *might* want to preload your library in every service --- along with the caveat that doing so requires a server restart.
+As an extension author, it would be a kindness to document this optimization, and to describe the circumstances under which they *might* want to preload your library in every service --- along with the caveat that doing so requires a server restart.
 For example wording, see [PL/Perl], [auto_explain] and [passwordcheck].

 Hook Load Order
 ---------------

 If your extension uses [hooks] to modify the behavior of PostgreSQL, it's important to use them properly to prevent dependency and load order issues.
-Hooks that don't modify server state1 when they run and always call the next hook should be safe to load in any order.
+Hooks that don't modify server state and always call the next hook should be safe to load in any order.

 But some hooks *do* modify the state, because that's their purpose.
-Again, in general, if they always call the next hook things should work.
+In general, if they always call the next hook things should work.
 But there are two situations to be mindful of: hooks that depend on the state changes of other hooks, and hooks that break on unexpected changes from other hooks.

-In either case, if you discover a conflict with another hook that can be resolved by loading your extension before or after the other, document that load order and the impact on the format of the [`shared_preload_libraries`] variable.
+In either case, if you discover a conflict with another shared library that can be resolved by loading your extension before or after the other, document the required order and the impact on the format of the preload variables.

 Connection Pooling
 ------------------

 One more wrinkle.
-Users cannot manually [`LOAD`] shared libraries or load them via [`local_preload_libraries`] or [`session_preload_libraries`] in [`PGOPTIONS`] if they connect via a connection pooler like [PgBouncer].
+Users connecting via a connection pooler like [PgBouncer] must not manually [`LOAD`] shared libraries or load them via [`PGOPTIONS`].
-Connection poolers often assign a connection per command, so a library loaded in one command likely will not be available to the next command in the same session, because it could be a different connection!
+Connection poolers often assign a connection per command, so a library loaded in one command likely will not be available to the next command, because it could be a different connection!

-This issue can be addressed by any one of a number of means:
+This issue can be addressed by a number of means:

 *   For occasional use of a shared library, allow users to connect directly to PostgreSQL rather than to the connection pooler, so they have a consistent